okohll/abdocs/content/docs/integrations/Setting-up-the-PULL-API.md

 ### Response codes

 * 200: request successful
+* 400: this can occur if a required parameter for the request isn't present, or if parameter values aren't URL encoded in a GET request
 * 401: unauthorised: the API key is missing or incorrect
 * 404: not found: an object identifier (company ID, table ID or report ID) was supplied that wasn’t found in the system
 * 429: too many requests: the frequency of requests is too high, please throttle them back